paper-knowledge/lazymop/README.md

-# Efficient Explicit-Trace Runtime Verification for Software Testing
+# Faster Explicit-Trace Monitoring-Oriented Programming for Runtime Verification of Software Tests

 ## Appendix
 See [appendix.pdf](appendix.pdf) for the formative study and evolution experiment results.